 Eligibility

-• Cooperation in keeping scheduled clinic appointments
+• Their cooperation in keeping scheduled clinic appointments

-• Ability to accommodate long appointments in your daily schedule
+• Their ability to accommodate long appointments

 Blood-borne Pathogens and OSHA Requirements